AverageHelper/recorded-finance/server/README.md

 MAX_BYTES={the total number of bytes that Accountable attachments are permitted to occupy on the system}
 # optional, defaults to 20000000000 (20 GB)

+PUBNUB_PUBLISH_KEY={publish key given by PubNub}
+# optional with Express, required with Vercel, key given by PubNub

+PUBNUB_SUBSCRIBE_KEY={subscribe key given by PubNub}
+# optional with Express, required with Vercel, key given by PubNub

+PUBNUB_SECRET_KEY={secret key given by PubNub}
+# optional with Express, required with Vercel, key given by PubNub
 ```

 Run these commands to compile and run